Updated: Jan 17

 When we spring clean we pull everything out, sort into piles, decide what we want, use and then get rid of what we don’t need or use.
 What is left are the things that we truly use and serve us in our day to day nicely organized for easy use.

 Our minds are the same.
 Consider your thoughts daily at work, in meetings, about peers, your team and your boss.
 I bet you could use some spring cleaning.
 The process is the same - make a list of your thoughts, review them and sort out which ones are useful and which ones maybe aren’t serving you today.
 When we let go of things that no longer serve us, we discover new ways to approach our roles and achieve our goals.

 Managing your thoughts and mindset is something not talked about enough in our companies and as leaders.
-In our program Shatter Your Ceiling we teach you a framework to manage your mindset at work and life.
+In our program, The Mindset Equation, we teach you a framework to manage your mindset at work and life.
 If you are ready to take back control of your own mind and clean out those thoughts we invite you to apply.